Squareback Marsh Crab Care Made Easy With Fun Facts

 A study shows that wharf crabs grow better when they get a mix of foods, especially if their diet includes invertebrates.1

-They may keep the food to rot and then eat; that’s not a problem but remember, rotten food can bring mites.
-Give a calcium source like cuttlebone, which is crucial for a strong shell, especially when they are molting.
+They may keep the food to rot and then eat it; that’s not a problem but remember, rotten food can bring mites.
+Give them a calcium source like cuttlebone, which is crucial for a strong shell, especially when they are molting.

 Leave a Comment